astro-group-bristol/typst-for-presentations/main.typ

   === Subsubsection
   ```

-  Say we wanted all of the `= Rules` to appear different.
+  Say we wanted all of the `= Section` to appear different.
 We can do that with a `show` rule:
   ```
   #show heading.where(level: 1): h => smallcaps(h)
   ```
   (There is really advanced introspection, but that's beyond what we'll cover today.)

-  Implicit in our `show` rule is a lambda function.
-It gives us every header, and we return what it should put there instead.
 ]

 #slide[